nclack/home/docs/devlog.md

 nix-shell -p hx nil markdown-oxide
 ```

-[markdown-oxide](https://oxide.md) is intersting.
-It promisses to be an
+[markdown-oxide](https://oxide.md) is interesting.
+It promises to be an
 [Obsidian](https://obsidian.md) for markdown notes.

 - [ ] make a `shell.nix` for developing my home files.